badluma/Comprobot-Docs/source/content/Commands/Money/Add Money.md

 ## Example response

 User:
 ```
 !add John 100
 ```

 Bot:
 ```
-150$ added to to John
+100$ added to the account of John.
+They now have 150$.
 ```

 ## Source code